eclipse-theia/theia/doc/pull-requests.md

   - Such PR should be marked as a draft or with the WIP prefix.

 <a name="fixups"></a>
-- [3.](#fixups) Changes done _after_ the PR has been opened should be kept in separate commits while the review process is not finished.
+- [3.](#fixups) Changes done _after_ the PR has been opened should be kept in separate commits until the review process is finished.
 This allows reviewers to re-review only the updated parts of the PR and to determine what needs to be tested again.
 The "fixup" commits must be squashed before merging in order to keep a clean history.

 ## Requesting a Review